faemiyah/dnload/README.rst

 TODO
 ====

-* Explain GLSL minification in documentation.
-* Add support for a separate output directory for temporary files.
-* Examine dlopen/dlsym failures in ``linux-ia32`` / ``linux-amd64`` on modern distros?
 * Extend cross-compilation support to other operating systems and architectures as opposed to 32-bit / 64-bit switch only.
 * Only SDL/OpenGL supported right now.
 Should probably also support GLFW.
 * Perhaps there are more efficient ways to interleave the header structs?
 Perhaps this can be permutated?
 * Perhaps .data segment contents can be sorted and rearranged for better compression?
+* [DOCS] Explain GLSL minification.
+* [DOCS] Explain new, better safe symtab method without symbol counting.
+* [DOCS] Explain PoroCYon's direct interpreter call trick.
+* [DOCS] Explain new, better entry crushing method.

 References
 ====